 Victor Counted is an expert in the social psychology of religion and spirituality, and also known for his scholarly work on the role of religion in mental health and migration context.
 He is Research Associate of the Cambridge Institute for Applied Psychology and Religion, England, and Research Fellow of the Faculty of Theology, University of Stellenbosch, South Africa.
 He travels around the world as a missionary, preacher, research psychologist, and a theologian.
 Victor has empirical research experiences in South Africa, Netherlands, and in Australia.
-His research interests are in the sociology and psychology of religion, and in particular the role and theology of spiritual care.
+His research interests are in the Psychology of Religion and Spirituality, Sociology of Religion, and Theology of Spiritual Care.
 Victor has been recently investigating the intersections of religion, place, and health outcomes.
 He has published several peer-reviewed papers and serves as an ad-hoc reviewer for international academic journals (among them have been: Journal of Psychology and Theology, Psychology of Religion and Spirituality, and Journal for the Scientific Study of Religion).

 For more information about Victor Counted, feel free to send an email to email@example.com or firstname.lastname@example.org